kirinboy/OOBootcamp/tasking.md

 When the parking boy park the car
 Should be able to pick the same car by the parking boy

-Given a parking boy and two parking lots and one onf the parking lot is full When the parking boy park the car
+Given a parking boy and two parking lots
+When the parking boy park the car
-Should be able to pick the same car by the parking boy
+Should be able to pick the same car from the first parking lot

 Given a parking boy and two full parking lots
 When the parking boy park the car